 The Lowell sheets come in classic white or ivory, and you have to buy the pieces separately.
 The flat sheet and pillowcases are decorated with a simple sateen tape border for a touch of elegance, and their fabric is OEKO-TEX Standard 100 certified, which means that no harmful chemicals were used in production.
 This product ticks all the boxes for a luxury sheet set, making the Matouk Lowell Sheets well worth the higher price tag.

-Brooklinen’s Luxe Core Sheet Set earns the top spot on our list because they’re durable, soft, and comfortable.
+After testing, the Olive + Crate Cooling Eucalyptus Sheet Set earns our top spot because they’re durable, soft, and cooling.
 While the price point is a bit higher, these sheets are a worthwhile investment that you’ll be able to use for years.
-We also love L.L.Bean’s 280-Thread Count Pima Cotton Percale Sheet Set, which is made with a plain weave that ends up being more crisp and cool than other weaves such as sateen or flannel.
+We also love the L.L.Bean 280-Thread Count Pima Cotton Percale Sheet Set, which is made with a plain weave that ends up being more crisp and cool than other weaves such as sateen or flannel.